Do you remember Jimmy Altieri from Season One of The Sopranos?

 Tony says, “Yeah!
 I know how that goes.”

-The last few seconds of the Jimmy and Tony basement scene is genius writing.
+The last few seconds of Jimmy and Tony in the basement is genius writing.

 Tony’s implying that Jimmy showed up at his house that evening after getting pinched to save his ass.

-Jimmy speaks matter-of-factly about Tony’s interests to appear like a trustworthy partner while goading Tony to acknowledge the illegal assets he’s referencing.
+Jimmy speaks matter-of-factly about Tony’s interest in appearing like a trustworthy partner while goading Tony to acknowledge the illegal assets he’s referencing.